Greenstone Caples Track

 Day 2: Greenstone Hut – McKellar Hut

 Note that reservations for all huts on the Routeburn Track are required and need to be made well in advance.
-I hiked it in March 2018 and booked it in November 2018 and most of the spots were already booked up.
+Camping sites can usually be booked a bit later in the season as well.

 Lake Mackenzie on the Routeburn Track